Managing rental housing for people disabled by

 Inside maintenance is very difficult, as it may mean the tenant cannot live there for a while, perhaps not for many months.

-Even materials specifically marketed as non-toxic and even “safe for the chemically sensitive” are often problematic when new.
+Materials specifically marketed as non-toxic, “no VOC” or “safe for the chemically sensitive” are often problematic when new.
 Some people are simply sickened by those materials for months or even years after they have been applied.

-Keep several sheets of drywall on hand and stored with all their sides exposed to the air, so they can offgas.
+Keep several sheets of drywall on hand and stored in a dry place with all their sides exposed to the air, so they can offgas.
 They cannot be stored together with paints, oil, gasoline or where natural gas is used, as the drywall will absorb the fumes and become unusable.

 Some maintenance may be deferred to a time when the window can be open all the time, to air out the place and make the apartment tolerable faster.

-The presence of some types of mold can be objectively verified with mold plates, which are available from a number of clinics and businesses catering to people with environmental illness and allergies.
+The presence of some types of mold can be objectively verified with mold tests, which are available from a number of clinics and businesses catering to people with environmental illness and allergies.

 The best method is prevention.
-This means to quickly repair leaky roofs, leaky pipes and isolate places where condensation occurs.
+This means to quickly repair leaky roofs, leaky pipes and attend to places where condensation occurs.
 Adequate drainage around the building should also be ensured, to avoid any flooding.

 Otherwise, bring in a mold specialist.
 Much preferably one who also understands MCS.